Watamu: Kenya's 'Sweet Peoples' Beach Village

 Watamu Beach is not one, but many beaches rolled into one.
 These include Garoda, Turtle Bay, Blue Lagoon, Watamu Bay, Ocean Breeze, Kanani and the presumed jewel of them all, Jacaranda.

-The name 'Watamu' means 'sweet people' in Kiswahili, Kenya's national language.
+'Watamu' means 'sweet people' in Kiswahili, Kenya's national language.
 The joyful and relaxed atmosphere that greets visitors and the homely feelings Watamu exudes help it live up to its name tag!

 Tourist Attractions in Watamu

 Watamu Marine Park is the other.
-It is Kenya's first marine park and one of the oldest in the world having opened its (water?) doors in 1968.
+It is Kenya's first marine park and one of the oldest in the world having opened its doors in 1968.
 It boasts thrilling eye-catching under-sea wildlife and features.

 Game fishing is another of Watamu's tourist assets.
 Intense contests among game-fishing professionals occur most of the year.
 Paddleboarding, swimming with dolphins and whale watching add to the count of attractions that draw visitors to Watamu.
 The latter includes spotting humpbacks from July to September.